ibm-granite-community/granite-agent-cookbook/building_agents.md

 In this guide, we assume some knowledge of the following topics (if you need recaps on these, the following links will cover the basics needed for this content):

 - Access to a LLM.
-You can provision your own access to watsonx.ai by following this guide: [Using IBM Granite 3.3 on watsonx.ai.](github.com/ibm-granite-community/granite-kitchen/pull/58)
+You can provision your own access to IBM watsonx.ai by following this guide: [Using IBM Granite on IBM watsonx.ai](https://github.com/ibm-granite-community/granite-kitchen/blob/main/recipes/Getting_Started/Getting_Started_with_WatsonX.ipynb).

 - Basic understanding of what are AI Agents.
 For a quick refresher, check out the post here: [What are AI agents?](https://www.ibm.com/think/topics/ai-agents#7281535)